-Derbyshire Constabulary lead on Domestic Abuse Notifications/Stopping Domestic Abuse Together (SDAT) which was rolled out to all schools in Derby and Derbyshire in 2018.
+Derbyshire Constabulary lead on Stopping Domestic Abuse Together (SDAT) which was rolled out to all schools in Derby and Derbyshire in 2018.

 This guidance must be read in conjunction with the Derby and Derbyshire Multi-Agency Safeguarding Children procedures.
+Children includes everyone under the age of 18.